Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Preliminaries

-Throughout this paper we shall freely use the notion of $d$-CY and $d$-CY$^-$ as in \cite[\S 3]{IR}: let $R$ be a commutative noetherian ring with $\dim R=d$ and let $\Lambda$ be a module-finite $R$-algebra.
-For any $X\in\mod \Lambda$ denote by $E(X)$ the injective hull of $X$, and put $E:=\oplus_{\m\in\Max R}E(R/\m)$.
-This gives rise to Matlis duality $D:=\Hom_R(-,E)$ (see for example \cite[\S 1]{oo}).
+Throughout this paper we shall freely use the notion of $d$-CY and $d$-sCY as in \cite[\S 3]{IR}: let $R$ be a commutative noetherian ring with $\dim R=d$ and let $\Lambda$ be a module finite $R$-algebra.
+For any $X\in\mod \Lambda$ denote by $E(X)$ the injective hull of $X$, and set $E:=\bigoplus_{\m\in\Max R}E(R/\m)$.
+This gives rise to Matlis duality $D_0:=\Hom_R(-,E)$ (see for example \cite[\S 1]{oo}).
 Matlis duality always gives a duality from the category of finite length $R$-modules to itself.
-This is true without assuming that $R$ is (semi-)local because any finite length $R$-module is the finite direct sum of finite length $R_\m$-modules for maximal ideals $\m$, so the statement follows from that for the local setting \cite[3.2.12]{BH}. \begin{defin} For $n\in\mathbb{Z}$ we call $\Lambda$ $n$-CY if there is a functorial isomorphism
+This is true without assuming that $R$ is (semi-)local because any finite length $R$-module is the finite direct sum of finite length $R_\m$-modules for maximal ideals $\m$, so the statement follows from that for the local setting \cite[3.2.12]{BH}.
+Recall from the introduction: \begin{defin} For $n\in\mathbb{Z}$ we call $\Lambda$ $n$-CY if there is a functorial isomorphism